Home / OMSAS Application Guide / OMSAS – University of Ottawa

 • Eligibility criteria (citizenship, full-time study and prerequisite courses)

-• Academic parameters (cGPA)
+• Academic requirements (CGPA)

 These criteria are further defined in the Admission Requirements.

-As long as the criteria for eligibility are met, we do not give preference to the discipline of the academic program taken at a recognized university.
+As long as the criteria for eligibility are met, we do not give preference to the discipline of the academic program taken at a university.

-Age, gender, race, religion and socioeconomic status play no part in the selection process, unless it is specified in the criteria for designated seats.
+Age, gender, race, religion and socio-economic status play no part in the selection process, unless it is specified in the criteria for designated seats.

 Other factors being equal, we will give preference to candidates who have an active knowledge of both official languages (English and French).